NightAnimal333/quagga-quiz/README.md

 * After finishing the quiz, the player is presented with the results screen
 * Additionaly, the player can see always see their current score and question number
 * Organised activity lifecycles

+* Localisation in English, Norwegian Bokmål and Latvian
+* Players can submit their scores at the end of the quiz, and see top players' scores